kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 object by the user.
 In that case, the Pod reference that ResourceClaim by name.
 The ResourceClaim does not get deleted at the end and can be reused by another Pod and/or used by multiple different Pods at the same time (if supported by the driver).
+The resource remains allocated as long as the ResourceClaim doesn't get deleted.

 ### API

-ResourceClaim, ResourceClass and ResourceDriver are new built-in types in a new `cdi.k8s.io/v1alpha1` API group.
+ResourceClaim  and ResourceClass are new built-in types in a new `cdi.k8s.io/v1alpha1` API group.
 This was chosen instead of using CRDs because core Kubernetes components must interact with them and installation of CRDs as part of cluster creation is an unsolved